All Episodes

 It isn't about compassion, which is what they really rely on.

-I mean, that's that's what the Democrats always rely on to gain a moral superiority for every one of their policies.
+I mean, that's what the Democrats always rely on to gain a moral superiority for every one of their policies.

 You leave this country and the Constitution in their hands, and it becomes a suicide pact.

-That's what the American people know, and that's why amnesty illegal immigration is and is going to remain the primary, seminal issue throughout this presidential campaign.
+That's what the American people know, and that's why amnesty illegal immigration is and is going to remain the primary seminal issue throughout this presidential campaign.

 They want this stopped.